Final suspect identified in daytime Cartier heist in New York

-NEW YORK, March 18 A man with links to an interstate robbery crew was being sought in connection with the daytime heist of a Cartier jewelry store in New York City in January, the FBI said on Tuesday.
+NEW YORK A man with links to an interstate robbery crew was being sought in connection with the daytime heist of a Cartier jewelry store in New York City in January, the FBI said on Tuesday.

 Hansen also is accused of participating in at least two robberies in New Jersey and Virginia, the FBI said.